dssg/nfp/README.md

 ## Using R

-All of our data analysis, impact estimation, and exhibit generation code is written in R, a free and widely used statistics software package.
+All of our data analysis, impact estimation, and data visualization code is written in R, a free and widely-used statistics programming language.

-We made this choice to ensure accessibility of our work to the broad non-profit and research community that might be interested in this work.
-While R is widely--and increasingly-- used, we recognize that many potential users of this code may not have any, or at least, comfortable acquaintance with programming in R. Several references and tutorials that we highly recommend are:
+We chose R so our work could be widely used by the non-profit and research community.
+But we recognize that many potential users of this code may not have use R before.
+Here's a few references and tutorials that we highly recommend are:

 * [Code School's free, interactive tutorial in R](http://www.codeschool.com/courses/try-r)
 * Books tailored to one's programming background, such as [R for SAS and SPSS Users](http://www.amazon.com/SAS-SPSS-Users-Statistics-Computing/dp/1461406846/ref=sr_1_1?s=books&ie=UTF8&qid=1376955179&sr=1-1) by Robert Muenchen or  [R for Stata Users](http://www.amazon.com/R-Stata-Users-Statistics-Computing/dp/1461425964/ref=sr_1_2?s=books&ie=UTF8&qid=1376955179&sr=1-2) by Robert Muenchen and Joseph Hilbe